Nahal, an innovation that lasts …

 The Nahal :

-The role of the young soldiers of this brigade founded by Ben Gurion in 1948, in the tradition of the pioneering spirit, was to provide the soldiers with sufficient military resources, but also to assist in the creation of kibbutzim and new farming communities.
-The Nahal from its very beginnings had the mission of sending groups of 10 young people to found a kibbutz on a desolate land.
+The role of the young soldiers of this brigade founded by Ben-Gurion in 1948, in the tradition of the pioneer spirit, was to supply the soldiers with sufficient military resources, but also to help in the creation of kibbutzim and new agricultural communities.
+The Nahal from its inception had the task of sending groups of 10 young people who were to found a kibbutz on a desolate land.

-The role of the Nahal in the creation of the urban kibbutz.
+The role of the Nahal in the creation of the urban kibbutz :